LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 ![DepthFirst](assets/Depth1.PNG)

 1. The first thing that we are going to do is look at the root.
-Following the algorithm we descibed above, we want to take a look at all of `Node A`'s children (`Node B` and `Node D`).
+Following the algorithm we described above, we want to look at all of `Node A`'s children (`Node B` and `Node D`).
 Since `Node B` is first, we notice that it has not yet been visited, it then gets `Pushed` into the stack.
 2. Before looking at the rest of `Node A`'s children, we will look at the children of `Node B`. and start visiting children that haven't yet been visited.